luvforsamoyed/AI-API-optimizer/README.md

 AWS: successfully applied

-Azure: faild due to data conditions(timestamp has to be uniformly distributed)
+Azure: failed due to data conditions(timestamp has to be uniformly distributed)

 GCP: